On this page:

 When conducting online interviews or focus groups you have several choices.
 You can facilitate this via text-only chat, by voice chat or through video chat.
 There are lots of tools you can use for this, but you will need to consider the data management of any tool you use.

-Skype can support calls of up to 50 people and is completely free.
+Teams can support calls of up to 200 people and is completely free.
 It offers text, audio and/or video chat.
-University of Hull staff also have access to Skype for Business.
-Zoom is also a popular tool, but you should strongly consider if it is appropriate for research purposes in the way it processes data.
 You will need to make sure you work with your participants to ensure they are happy to use your chosen tool.
 It may be helpful to offer technical support if they need help in setting up the software and connecting.
 Don't forget to check your own computer and connection is working too!

 Just as you would with an in-person interview, don't forget to record any sessions if you are connecting via video or audio chat.